ricardomm7/leaflink/docs/sprintC/us024/01.requirements-engineering/Readme.md

 >
 > **Answer:** No; sometimes, for various reasons (e.g. insufficient staff, faulty equipment or adverse weather conditions) a task has to be postponed to a new date; task duration is not directly related to this.

-> **Question:** What is the input to postpone an entry?
-From my perspective the Green Spaces Manager only needs to select the entry and introduce the new date.
+> **Question:** What is the input to postpone an toDoEntry?
+From my perspective the Green Spaces Manager only needs to select the toDoEntry and introduce the new date.
 >
 > **Answer:** Yes, you are correct.